 Markhasev Defense Mirrors Simpson’s

-Ennis Cosby was shot as he changed a flat tire along a dark road early on Jan.
+The son of entertainer Bill Cosby was shot as he changed a flat tire along a dark road early on Jan.
 16, 1997.
-Shooting witness Stephanie Crane, who had a date with Cosby, told police the assailant wore a cap.
+Shooting witness Stephanie Crane, who had a date with Ennis Cosby, told police the assailant wore a cap.

-The defense has said it will prove that the true killer is Markhasev’s friend Eli Zakaria, who is expected to testify for the prosecution.
+The defense has said it will prove that the true killer is a friend of Markhasev, 19, who was with him the night of the killing.
+That man, Eli Zakaria, is expected to testify for the prosecution